Lifestyle vs Product Photography

 Don't forget to take a few close-up photos.
 Close-ups can draw attention to features that make your item special.
 They can show details that demonstrate your skill with your craft and the workmanship that goes into making your product.

-STRENGTHS OF Lifestyle Product Photography
+Strengths of Lifestyle Product Photography

 Lifestyle product photos also communicate essential information.
 Specifically, lifestyle photos provide a fantastic opportunity to show the size and scale of your product.
 Additionally, they are an excellent tool for telling a story, connecting with your target customer, and building desire to buy.